Sweet and buttery, this shortbread is laced with orange and has chewy raisins in every bite. It can be made ahead and kept in tins or frozen.

 - ¼ teaspoon salt

 - Let cool completely.
-Can be done ahead and kept for a day at room tº or in the fridge for a few days.
+It can be done ahead and kept for a day at room temperature or in the fridge for a few days.

 - Have ready a square or round 8-inch pie or cake pan with removable bottom.